 For my turkey, I determined that I needed 2 gallons of brine.
 I made a concentrated version of the brine by dissolving two recipes worth of ingredients in just 3 quarts of water (Photo 2), force-cooling the mixture to room temperature in an ice bath in the kitchen sink (Photo 3), then placing the turkey into a Ziploc Big Bag XL inside a medium-sized cooler and pouring in the 3 quarts of concentrated brine solution plus 5 more quarts of cold water to achieve 2 gallons of brine solution (Photo 4).

 Allow the turkey to soak in the brine mixture in the refrigerator for 48 hours (Photo 5).
 Since brining does not preserve meat, the turkey must be kept below 40°F throughout the entire brining process.
 That's why you've got to make sure you've got room in your fridge for the container before you start this process.

 Air Dry The Turkey

-Remove the turkey from the brine solution and pat dry inside and out with paper towels.
+After brining, pat the turkey dry inside and out with paper towels.
 There is no need to rinse the turkey after brining.

 Although not part of Rick's recipe, I decided to air-dry the turkey.
-Place on a platter or rimmed baking sheet and allow to air-dry for 24 hours in the refrigerator (Photo 6).
-This helps create crispy skin during cooking.
+Place on a platter or rimmed baking sheet pan and allow to air-dry uncovered for 24 hours in the refrigerator (Photo 6).
+This step promotes crispy skin during cooking.

 Barbecue The Turkey

-Fire-up the Weber Bullet using the Minion Method—fill the charcoal chamber about 1/2 full with unlit Kingsford Charcoal Briquets.
+Fire-up the Weber Bullet using the Minion Method—fill the charcoal chamber 1/2 full with unlit Kingsford Charcoal Briquets.
 Use a Weber chimney starter to light 20-40 briquettes and place them on top of the unlit ones.